benhovinga/ProgrammerMathApp/README.md

 # Programmer Math Practice App

 This little side project can help new programmers practice converting between the various numbering system used by computers.
+I was inspired to build this app during my Introduction to Networking course at NSCC.
+In class we discussed IP and MAC addressing, and how they are represented in binary and hex.

 Live Demo: https://benhovinga.github.io/ProgrammerMathApp/